CHRISTYPAW PERSIANS

 CAT CARRIER

-COMB AND/OR BRUSH
+SHEDDING COMB AND SLICKER BRUSH

 TOYS